 Simulation and optimization of a High Velocity Oxygen Fuel (HVOF) coating process

-In HVOF processes, oxygen and a gaseous or liquid fuel are combusted to provide a desired level of total pressure and total temperature in the combustion chamber.
+A typical HVOF thermal spraying device combusts oxygen and a gaseous or liquid fuel to provide a desired total pressure and temperature level in its combustion chamber.
 Then, a coating powder in an inert carrier gas stream is injected into the uniformly heated hot gas stream generated by the combustion.
-Depending on the total temperature and the selected coating material, the powder transforms into a molten or semi-molten state.
-The high-energy gas/powder mixture accelerates through a converging-diverging water-cooled Laval nozzle and reaches supersonic speed.
+Depending on the flow temperature and selected coating material, the powder transforms into a molten or semi-molten state.
+The high-energy gas-powder mixture accelerates through a converging-diverging water-cooled Laval nozzle and reaches supersonic speed.
 The supersonic jet discharges into a gaseous atmosphere and deposits the particles onto a target surface.
-Due to the high temperature (>1300 K) and especially due to the high kinetic energy of the particles, a continuous coating process of the target surface is achieved.
-Typical spray guns, as developed by Oerlikon Metco, are presented in the following schematic.
+The particles’ high impact temperature and kinetic energy lead to the formation of a dense coating with desirable characteristics for various industries such as aerospace, automotive, power generation, and medical sciences.
+The following schematic presents a typical HVOF spraying device developed by Oerlikon Metco.